xfmgp/OptimalWordleSolver/README.md

    cargo run
    ```

-6. Download the output `solution.txt` under the Explorer view and upload it to [yca-rp.github.io/OptimalWordleSolver](https://yca-rp.github.io/OptimalWordleSolver)
+6. Download the output `solution.txt` from the **Codespace** root and upload it to [yca-rp.github.io/OptimalWordleSolver](https://yca-rp.github.io/OptimalWordleSolver)

    Use `//` for single-line comments or `/* */` for multi-line comments in `solution.txt`